 One of the best bits of gardening is the sharing of plants with other gardeners.
 If you have surplus left from your splitting and replanting then there is usually someone not too far away happy to accept a free plant.
 Continue reading Your March Garden – 7 easy tips for Spring action!

 Take a good look at the garden from all corners and let your imagination run riot!
 Continue reading Your February garden – how to prepare with a punch

 January may be a dark and dismal month to some, but to me, it is one full of promise.
-Birds sing in the trees as I walk the dog telling me that Spring IS on its way, even if it … Continue reading Your Garden in January – planning ahead
+Birds sing in the trees as I walk the dog telling me that Spring IS on its way, even if it … Continue reading Your January garden – how to perfect your planning power

 Drie Gebroeders (Three Brothers) is a common name for a Dutch vessel, often the result of several brothers co-owning her, or as in the case of my 121-year-old lady, the original skipper having that many sons.
 A quick look through … Continue reading A girl called Neeltje

 An opportunity to win a book from a very talented blogger.
 The subject is one I firmly believe in nowadays – taking things a little slower 😉 Continue reading Giveaway of Watching the Daisies

 Whether you travel from near or far, this peaceful place has so much to offer – heritage, natural and built, is in abundance as well as activities including golf, sailing, fishing, water-sports, walking, cycling, boat trips and diving.
 Galleries and workshops showcase arts and crafts from talented local artisans.
 Gourmet chefs tempt you with tasty produce from their doorstep – you certainly won’t go hungry.
 Continue reading PORTAFERRY – a wild taste of nature, ancient heritage and coastal activities.